rjshap/AutoSharesAPI/rest-api/private-api/internal-accounts/create-a-new-trading-account/README.md

 ### Response

 In response to this API request, you'll receive a JSON file with detailed information about the newly created trading account.
-In addition to all parameters specified in the request body, the response will also contain the ID of the trading account in ETNA Trader.
+In addition to all parameters specified in the request body, the response will also contain the ID of the trading account in AutoShares.

 ```javascript
 {